 At the place we meet Jean, a traveler from Belgia, who for the past half year has been riding across South America on his bicycle.
 He’s going to travel all the way up to the United States.
 His route is similar to ours, just in an opposite direction and seems to be more challenging: after all, most of the road will be done with the use of his muscle forces, on the bike.
 We wonder how many months it will take him to get to California.

 The evening frost already pinches our noses, but we cannot resist the temptation of leaving the room to say goodbye to this day under the roof of the sky.
 It fades away slowly, hiding the sun’s pupil behind the spine of the Andean Mountains, spreading pink braids, on which from time to time dark spots glide.
 They are migratory birds, Calidris bairdii, gathering for an evening bath in the lagoon.

 It’s one of these places that always leave the newcomers in a state of delight and astonishment.
-Yes, here in Bolivia, water of lagoons located at the feet of the majestic Andes flicker with the entire palette of colors: from the traditionally blue, to white, green, purple, red, and even black.
-We don’t manage to see all of them, just keep hearing more and more suggestions of interesting routes from local guides leading their groups of very popular here organised tours.
-The Toyota Land Cruiser dominates in this case as a mean of transport and set offs with tourists well before sunrise to take them to the surrounding lagoons and rock attractions.
+Yes, here in Bolivia, water of lagoons located at the feet of the majestic Andes shines with the entire palette of colors: from the traditionally blue, to white, green, purple, red, and even black.
+We don’t manage to see all the lagoons, just keep hearing more and more suggestions of interesting routes from local guides leading their groups of organised tours, very popular here.
+The Toyota Land Cruiser dominates in this case as a mean of transport and sets off with tourists well before sunrise to take them to the surrounding lagoons and rock attractions.